 Last July, Eugene Sivadas, Ph.D., became Dean of the Lam Family College of Business.
 Prior to joining San Francisco State, Dean Sivadas was a faculty member of the University of Washington Tacoma for 15 years, where he also held several administrative positions such as Associate Dean and Director of the MBA program.
 He held several faculty governance positions there as well, including a seat in the three-campus faculty senate and chairing the campus-wide tenure promotion committees.
 Dean Sivadas holds a Ph.D. in Marketing from the University of Cincinnati and has held faculty appointments at Rutgers Business School, the University of Cincinnati, and Emerson College.
 He received an M.A. degree in Marketing Communications from Emerson College and a B.A. in Economics from the University of Delhi in Delhi, India.

 We recently sat down with Dean Sivadas to learn about his perspectives on leading the Lam Family College of Business and his hope of seeing San Francisco State as a laboratory for creating a new kind of business school.

 Q: Welcome to your new role as Dean of the Lam Family College of Business!
 Please tell us what drew you to San Francisco State University and what motivated you to take the position of dean of the college?

-As academics, we can contribute to a profession through building knowledge and teaching.
+As a college, we can contribute to a profession through building knowledge and teaching.
 However, as a dean, you have the opportunity to shape a college for the benefit of the students and the faculty.
-I believe that this college has the potential to rewrite the script of what it means to be a truly exceptional business school because of its size, its location and the other ingredients it has.
+I believe that this college has the potential to rewrite the script of what it means to be a truly exceptional business school because of its size, its location, and the other ingredients it has.
 It is a school with tremendous potential that's not fully harnessed.